Finite Disorder Critical Point in Brittle-to-Ductile Transition in Amorphous Solids with Aspherical Impurities

-Under external deformation, amorphous solids exhibit a combination of elastic and plastic responses \cite{HKLPPRE2011,MaloneyLemaitrePRE2006, MaloneyLemaitrePRL2004, SmarajitLernerItamarJacquesPRE}.
-As strain increases, stress undergoes non-linear growth, attributed to stress drops (plastic events) resulting from the irreversible rearrangement of constituent particles.
-In the initial stages of straining a freshly prepared sample, plastic events are small and spatially localised \cite{KLPPRE2010} {with a quadrupolar structure in displacement field, well-known in the literature from the exact results in Eshelby inclusion problem \cite{Eshelby1957}.} However, with increasing strain, their size and frequency amplify.
-Consequently, beyond a certain threshold of strain, stress ceases to increase, marking the onset of mechanical failure or fluidization of the solids.
-This phenomenon is recognized as the yield transition of materials.
-Despite decades of research, a clear understanding of how an amorphous solid yield remains elusive, with one set of studies suggesting it as a non-equilibrium phase transition \cite{Nandi2016, Ozawa2018, WyartPRENonEqPhaseTran, Jaiswal2016, Parisi2017} while the other studies argue this as a purely a dynamic crossover \cite{SuSePNAS}.
-Depending on the nature of the failure, one can distinguish between ``ductile" and ``brittle" yielding.
-In the former case, material flow is a gradual process facilitated by the proliferation of plasticity in the system, such as the flow of foam or various pastes.
-In the latter case, the system experiences catastrophic failure through the sudden formation of a system-spanning shear band instability, as observed in the breaking of metallic glass.
-However, the same material may exhibit either form of yielding, contingent upon the sample's stability \cite{Ozawa2018, Singh2020, RossiTarju2022} or size \cite{Fielding2020PRL, FieldingPRR, LernerBrittle, GreerScience}.
-Creating a highly stable sample and optimizing its mechanical strength are popular research topics in the field. \\
+Under external deformation, amorphous solids exhibit a combination of elastic and plastic responses~\cite{HKLPPRE2011, MaloneyLemaitrePRE2006, MaloneyLemaitrePRL2004, SmarajitLernerItamarJacquesPRE, GhoshJOR2023, mutneja2025}.
+As strain ($\gamma$) increases, stress ($\sigma_{xy}$) undergoes nonlinear growth, attributed to stress drops (plastic events) resulting from the irreversible rearrangement of constituent particles.
+In the initial stages of straining a freshly prepared sample, plastic events are small and spatially localized~\cite{HKLPPRE2011}, with a quadrupolar structure in the displacement field, well known in the literature from exact results in the Eshelby inclusion problem~\cite{Eshelby1957}.
+However, with increasing strain, their size and frequency amplify.
+Consequently, beyond a certain threshold of strain, stress ceases to increase, marking the onset of mechanical failure or fluidization of the solid.
+This phenomenon is recognized as the yielding transition of materials.
+Despite decades of research, a clear understanding of how an amorphous solid yields remains elusive.
+One set of studies suggests it to be a non-equilibrium phase transition~\cite{Nandi2016, Ozawa2018, WyartPRENonEqPhaseTran, Jaiswal2016, Parisi2017}, while other studies argue it is purely a dynamic crossover~\cite{Kobelev2005, SuSePNAS, GhoshJOR2023, mutneja2025}.
+Depending on the nature of the failure, one can distinguish between “ductile” and “brittle” yielding.
+In the former case, material flow is a gradual process facilitated by the proliferation of plasticity in the system, such as the flow of foam or various pastes~\cite{LaurisdenFoamPRL2002}.
+In the latter case, the system experiences catastrophic failure via the sudden formation of a system-spanning shear band instability, as observed in the breaking of metallic glass~\cite{GREER201371}.
+However, it is not completely clear whether the same material can exhibit either form of yielding, depending on the sample’s stability~\cite{Ozawa2018, RossiTarju2022, Singh2020} or size~\cite{Fielding2020PRL, FieldingPRR, LernerBrittle, GreerScience}.